 Imagine you designed and made an item that used $5.00 worth of materials and took 30 minutes to complete.
 Assume you paid yourself $20.00 per hour of labor, so the labor cost for the item would be $10 (because it only takes you half an hour to complete each item, and half of $20 is $10).

 So, in this case, in order to ensure you are making a fair profit and giving your business room to grow, you could sell your item to a retail customer for $66.00, or you could sell several items to a wholesale customer at $33.00 each.

 Notice that the labor was calculated at a rate of $20.00 per hour.
 Be sure to pay yourself a fair wage for labor.

-Many professional crafters use a rate of $12.00 to $20.00 per hour to calculate their labor costs.
+Many professional crafters use a rate of $12.00 to $20.00 per hour to calculate their labor costs in more depth.

-When you determine you own labor rate, be sure to use a fair wage that allows you to grow your business and accounts for the skill required to make your product.
-Your time and skills are valuable.
-No matter how much you love making your craft, your labor is neither free nor cheap.
+When you determine you own labor rate, use a wage that allows you to grow your business and accounts for the skill required to make your product.

 Overhead covers expenses like tools and equipment, utilities, business insurance, packaging, office supplies, etc. These are the kind of sneaky, sometimes underestimated business expenses that can really add up.

-If they are not accounted for in your craft prices, they can really eat away at your profits and your ability to grow your business.
+If they are not accounted for in your craft prices, they can eat away at your profits and negatively impact your ability to grow your business.